This post has been updated with new links and refreshed content.

-While the homepage is still great to look at and engaging, it’s now distracted me from my initial click which was to get 30% off my vacation.
+While the homepage is great to look at and engaging, it doesn’t match the message that led me to click, which was to get 30% off my vacation.
 Landing pages are necessary and proven to help convert traffic, and specifically warmer traffic like remarketing audiences.

 Reason 23: Showing On The Wrong Placements

-If you’re not familiar with a placements report, I’d suggest getting familiar as it can help keep your ads from showing up on sites that you don’t want to waste money advertising on.
+If you don’t regularly check on your placements reports, I’d suggest getting familiar with them.
+These can help keep your ads from showing up on sites that you don’t want to waste money advertising on.

 One of the arguments I hear regarding this is that if you’re seeing remarketing ads on a site you’re visiting, it’s only because you want to go to that site.
-However, my retort back is that, as a brand, you may not want your ads showing up on certain types of websites.
-Some websites are offensive, they go against your values as a brand, or simply those placements simply aren’t converting.
+My response is that, as a brand, you may not want your ads showing up on certain types of websites.
+Some websites are offensive, go against your values as a brand, or simply aren’t converting.

-To check this out go into Google Ads, when you’re at the campaign level, and click on Placements.
-The tricky thing here is that if you’re not actively targeting placements (because it’s a remarketing campaign), it may look like you don’t have any placements.
-Click on “Where Ads Showed”, and that will give you a list of all the placements your ads are showing up on.
+To check this out, open Google Ads.
+At the campaign level, click on Placements.
+And keep in mind that if you’re not actively targeting placements (because it’s a remarketing campaign), it may look like you don’t have any.
+Click on “Where Ads Showed”, however, and that will give you a list of everywhere your ads are showing up.

-With this report, you can now start to sort by cost and CPA and start excluding placements that are costing too much without converting, thus controlling more where your ads are showing.
+With this report, you can sort by cost and CPA and start excluding placements that cost too much without converting, thus giving you more control over where your ads are showing.

 Reason 24: Not Adjusting Bids On Demographics

-While men and women of all ages can buy any product or get any service, often times you’ll see that specific demographics convert better than others.
+While men and women of all ages can buy any product or get any service, oftentimes you’ll see that a specific demographic converts better than others.

 Here’s an example from a client’s account where the product we’re offering is the same for men and women of all ages.
-You can see in the screenshot below that the cost per acquisition is less for men, so we want to spend more money showing our remarketing ads to this group than women.
+The screenshot below shows that the cost per acquisition is less for men, so we want to spend more money showing our remarketing ads to men than women.

 In remarketing campaigns, we can also make bid adjustments based on age, parental status, and household income.
-You may not realize until you start testing and collecting/analyzing the data that certain demographics perform better than others.
+You may not realize until you start testing and analyzing your data that certain demographics perform better than others.

 Reason 25: Not Using RLSA

-Remarketing List for Search Ads, or RLSA, is a strategy that is used to remarket to people who have previously visited a website by showing up higher in search ranking and for specific keywords.
+Remarketing Lists for Search Ads (RLSAs) are for remarketing to people who have previously visited a website.
+RSLAs help you show up higher in search rankings and for specific keywords.

 Here’s an example.
-Say you’re interested in running a race, but just not sure if you want to do a triathlon, marathon, or OCR.
-You browse around some different websites, but you don’t sign up for your next race at that time.
-As you browse those sites, if they have remarketing set up, your browser ends up with that cookie.
+Say you’re interested in running a race, but you aren’t sure if you want to do a triathlon, marathon, or OCR.
+You browse a few websites but don’t sign up for a race.

-Now, let’s say that the OCR company has created an RLSA campaign and is bidding high on the keyword “find an obstacle race”, that company is more likely to show up in a higher position than the other races if they’re not using RLSA or with a lower bid on that keyword.
+Now, let’s say that the OCR company has created an RLSA campaign and is bidding high on the keyword “find an obstacle race.”
+The OCR company is more likely to appear higher than other race advertisers that aren’t using an RLSA or are bidding less for that keyword.

 Reason 26: Incorrect Settings (Observations vs Targeting)

-Known in the old Google Ads interface as “Bid only” and “Target and bid”, Observations and Targeting are different targeting methods design to help you reach new visitors, respectively.
+Known in the old AdWords interface as “Bid only” and “Target and bid”, Observations and Targeting are different targeting methods that help you reach new visitors.
 While both methods will help you target audiences, Targeting will restrict your reach.

-When to use Observations: use when you don’t want to limit your reach, but you’d like to see how specific audiences or criteria perform.
+In other words, Targeting is best when you want to narrow your audience.
+And Observations are useful when you don’t want to limit your reach, but you’d like to see how specific audiences or criteria perform.

-Here’s an example of how this can go wrong in your account: You have a strong search campaign running, and would like to see how it can improve by layering on RLSA, and keep the keywords running.
+Here’s an example of how this can go wrong in your account.
+Let’s say you have a strong search campaign running and would like to see how it can improve.
+You layer on RLSA and keep the keywords running.

-If you use Targeting, you’ll show to those audiences you defined, but have completely cut off those well-performing keywords.
-This will greatly slow down your campaign and most likely your conversions (speaking from experience here), so be careful when applying those two targeting methods.
+If you use Targeting, you’ll show ads to the audiences you defined, but you’ll have completely cut off those well-performing keywords.
+This can hinder your campaign and lead to fewer conversions (speaking from experience here), so be careful when applying those two targeting methods.

-Google dives into it a bit more if you want to read more about Observations and Targeting.
+Google dives into Observations and Targeting more here if you want to read more.

 Your audience isn’t only on Google.
-They’re also on Facebook, Bing, LinkedIn, Instagram, Capterra, Twitter, etc.
+They’re on Facebook, Bing, LinkedIn, Instagram, Capterra, Twitter, and more.

 You get the idea.

-By not recognizing that your audience is spending time on other channels, you’re going to miss out on valuable traffic and the opportunity to get your message across in more ways than one.
+By failing to reach out to your audience on other channels, you’re going to miss out on valuable traffic and the opportunity to get your message across in more ways than one.

 Reason 28: Being Afraid To Fail

-Our goal as an agency is to make our clients more money, and with that comes taking risks to see if our tests pan out.
+Our goal as a PPC agency is to make our clients more money.
+To do that, we have to take risks to see if our tests pan out.
 It can sometimes take multiple variations, but once you hit that right test, it’s worth it!

 Reason 29: Not Knowing When Your Customers Are Online

-This is an easy, low-hanging fruit that you can grasp right now.
+This is an easy, low-hanging fruit that you can grab right now.

-In your campaign settings, you can see the times and days when people are converting in your remarketing campaigns.
+In your campaign settings, you can see the times and days when your remarketing is converting people.
 Based on the data coming through, you can bid up or down, or completely exclude from showing ads at specific times.

-This eliminates any wasted spend when your customers aren’t online or converting (for example, it wouldn’t make much sense for a shoe brand to be remarketing to high school teens at 5 am on Saturday mornings…)
+This eliminates any wasted spend when your customers aren’t online or converting.
+(For example, it wouldn’t make much sense for a shoe brand to remarket to high school teens at 5 am on Saturday mornings…)

 Reason 30: Your Industry Might Not Be A Remarketing Fit

-Is your product medical or legal related?
-Are they adult products?
-For some industries remarketing through Google Ads isn’t a possibility.
-Each platform has their own policies regarding what they’ll show, so be sure to understand the platform before launching a remarketing campaign.
+For some industries, remarketing through Google Ads isn’t a possibility.
+Each PPC channel has its own policies regarding what they’ll show, so be sure to review what you can put on the platform before launching a remarketing campaign.

 Here’s some links to remarketing policies from Google Ads, Facebook, and Bing as references:

 It’s pretty easy to create a remarketing campaign and get it running.
-If you know what you’re doing, you can create audiences, the campaign, and the ads all within a matter of minutes, and start collecting data.
+If you know what you’re doing, you can create audiences, campaigns, and ads within a matter of minutes, and start collecting data shortly after that.